| 印刷用原稿:

 strengthen its shield of the new and the weak and to enlarge the

+area in which its writ may run.
 Finally, to those nations who would make themselves our adversary,

 we offer not a pledge but a request -- that both sides begin anew